-If you are upgrading to Django 1.7 in same step, please consult Upgrading to Django 1.7.
+If you are upgrading to Django 1.7 at the same time, please consult Upgrading to Django 1.7.

-If you have not yet performed upgrade to Django 1.7 and newer, first upgrade to 2.2 following instructions above.
+If you have not yet performed upgrade to Django 1.7 and newer, first upgrade to 2.2 following the instructions above.
 Weblate 2.3 no longer supports migration from Django 1.6.